Africa's Best Authentic Tailor-Made Safaris

 Conservation and Sustainability

-Mgahinga Gorilla National Park is dedicated to the conservation of its unique ecosystems and wildlife.
-Key conservation efforts include:
+Mgahinga Gorilla National Park is committed to preserving its distinctive ecosystems and wildlife.
+The primary conservation initiatives encompass:

 • Gorilla Conservation: Intensive protection and monitoring programs for mountain gorillas, including anti-poaching measures and veterinary care.